tmorrell/cheminv/README.md

 ## License

 -  cheminv is licensed under a Creative Commons [Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/).
--  The cheminv code is not allowed for public use, other than on [www.ecDB.net](http://www.ecdb.net).
 -  You are allowed to set up a private cheminv database for yourself, or whithin an organisation.

+- cheminv is derived from edDB, which was also licensed under a Creative Commons [Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/).
+-  The ecDB code is not allowed for public use other than on  [www.ecDB.net](http://www.ecdb.net).

 ###### Parts of this readme originates from [CodeIgniter](https://github.com/EllisLab/CodeIgniter)